Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Introduction

 Missions currently accommodate the bandwidth barrier by limiting the number of observations, but this approach is poorly suited to the search for life.
 In this strategy of ``take only what raw data can be returned,'' no observations are requested beyond the available downlink or other limitations (e.g., available power, thermal management, onboard data storage, and competing instrument schedules).
-For example, the Enceladus lander mission concept proposes taking only 7 total surface measurements with its 5-instrument suite, returning the $\sim 2$ Gb of raw data across 176 days thereafter \citep{orbilander_mission_concept}.
+For example, \ed{the \ed{Orbilander} concept proposes making up to 7 observations with most life detection instruments during the 176-day primary science phase.
+This would total $\sim$\SI{1}{\giga\byte} of raw data when including the large data volume nanopore sequencer (or $\sim$\SI{0.29}{\giga\byte} without it; \cite{orbilander_mission_concept})}.
 This strategy, in the context of traceable science requirements and budget minimization, often drives mission design: why engineer a spacecraft capable of capturing more data than can be returned?
 While this prioritizes efficient usage of scarce planetary exploration funding, it can also hinder statistically robust sampling of a remote environment and any associated science conclusions.
 In the MRO/HiRISE example, observations covering only 3-4\% of the surface of Mars were returned between 2006 and 2022, leaving most of the planet unexplored at higher resolution \citep{McEwen_2010, McEwen_2022}.
 In the case of life detection, this strategy is distinctly problematic for two reasons.
 First, compelling biosignatures may be relatively rare in collected observations.
 Second, for every observation containing a strong biosignature, many more will be required to statistically characterize that signal, contextualize it against a heterogeneous background, explore and falsify abiotic interpretations, and inform a process-level understanding of its origin.
-Low sample numbers incur the catastrophic risk that exotic life is encountered but not captured in instrument observations, or that a lone detection cannot be defensibly substantiated \citep{Levin2016_Viking}.
+Low sample numbers incur the catastrophic risk that exotic life is encountered but not captured in instrument observations or that a lone detection cannot be defensibly substantiated \citep{Levin2016_Viking}.